The

 16 July 2024 from

-The workshop will bring together researchers, practitioners, and standardization experts to discuss the latest developments, methodologies, and best practices in generating, curating, and utilizing AI/ML datasets for future networks.
-Participants will have the opportunity to present their research and/or exchange ideas, as well as foster new collaborations to drive innovation in this rapidly evolving field.
-The content will include, among others, an overview of the work done by the ITU-T Correspondence Group for datasets applicable for AI/ML in networks (CG-datasets), as well as contributions from relevant SDOs.
+The workshop brought together researchers, practitioners, and standardization experts to discuss the latest developments, methodologies, and best practices in generating, curating, and utilizing AI/ML datasets for future networks.
+Participants had the opportunity to present their research and/or exchange ideas, as well as foster new collaborations to drive innovation in this rapidly evolving field.
+The content included, among others, an overview of the work done by the ITU-T Correspondence Group for datasets applicable for AI/ML in networks (CG-datasets), as well as contributions from relevant SDOs.

-Topics that will be discussed during the workshop include, but are not limited to:
+Topics that were discussed during the workshop include, but were not limited to:

 -